MOOCdb/MOOCdbDocs/docs/Translation software.rst

         ``/../<course_name>/log_data/COURSE_PREFIX__tracking_log.json``

         As show in the command above, transfromGivenLogFiles.sh takes two arguments.
-First argument is the destination folder, and second argument is the tracking log json file to pipe.
+First argument is the path to the destination folder, and second argument is the tracking log json file to pipe. ``/.../`` represents the path to the directory where the <course_name> folder is located on your machine.
-        The command may run for a few hours to a few days depends on the size of the raw json tracking log file.The output csv files will be in /.../<course_name>/intermediary_csv
+        The command may run for a few hours and depends on the size of the raw json tracking log file.The output csv files will be in ``/.../<course_name>/intermediary_csv``.

     #.
 Run relation to MOOCdb
         This tutorial covers the transfer of CSV files as output by Andreas Paepcke’s json_to_relation to MOOCdb CSV files.